Search This Blog

 He was a middle aged widower with a much younger "servant" Sarah Bristow in tow, by whom he had had 3 children - Ellen, Joseph and Alfred.
 The children were referred to as both Bristows and Biggs at different times.
 Sarah had worked for him since at least 1851.

 By then Sarah's children were no longer at home.
-On the 1891 census she had a ten year old servant Nellie Edwards living with her to assist.
-She may also have had daily staff that didn't live in.
+On the 1891 census she had a ten year old servant Nellie Edwards living with her to assist her.
+She may also have had daily shop staff that didn't live in with her.

 Sarah's premises on the left hand side.